DevExpress/devextreme-documentation/concepts/05 UI Components/Autocomplete/00 Getting Started with Autocomplete/10 Group Data.md

 Regardless of the data source structure, enable the [grouped](/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#grouped) property.

-The following code example groups the data source by `Assignee` field and supplies it to the component:
+The following code example groups the data source by the `Assignee` field and supplies it to the component:

 ---
 ##### jQuery